neil-hicks/reading-notes/class02.md

     4. Logical

 * Describe a real world problem you could solve with a Function.
+  * Possibly purchasing something online.
+An order goes in and the item shows up a few days later.
+All of the steps that happen in between are part of the "function."

 * An if statement checks a __ and if it evaluates to ___, then the code block will execute.
   * condition; true;